ALE-ARME/Plugins-Toggler/README.md

 # Description
 This plugin enables, disables or reloads any installed plugin via the command palette.
 It can also disable all plugins and remember which ones were active to re-enable them with the another command later.

+It works on computer and mobile and it's useful to enable and disable rarely used plugins, but also for debuggin other plugins by using disable all plugins and re-enable remembered plugins
+It works on computer and mobile
 # Installation
 ##
 1. Go to the [latest release page](https://github.com/ALE-ARME/Plugins-Toggler/releases/latest)